-- Don't say that Australians Together 'helps' Indigenous people. - Don't say that non-Indigenous Australians need to 'help' Indigenous people. - 'Help' can be used if it's being applied to both Indigenous and non-Indigenous people. - 'Help' can be used if it's applied mutually, i.e. 'help each other'.
+- Don't say that Australians Together 'helps' First Nations people. - Don't say that non-Indigenous Australians need to 'help' First Nations people. - 'Help' can be used if it's being applied to both First Nations people and non-Indigenous people. - 'Help' can be used if it's applied mutually, i.e. 'help each other'.

-- x = We exist to help Indigenous people living in Australia. - x = It's important to help Indigenous Australians overcome poverty. - $\sqrt{\ }$ = Respectful relationships between Indigenous and non-Indigenous people can help ensure a better future for all Australians.
+- x = We exist to help First Nations people living in Australia. - x = It's important to help First Nations people overcome poverty. - $\sqrt{\ }$ = Respectful relationships between First Nations people and non-Indigenous people can help ensure a better future for all.